Navigating the Rabbit Hole: Emergent Biases in LLM-Generated Attack Narratives Targeting Mental Health Groups: Dataset

 \subsection{Data Gathering and Entity Extraction}

-Our work utilizes the large-scale toxicity rabbit hole generative corpus developed by~\citealp{ToxicityRabbitHoleIJCAI2024}, as described above.
+Our work utilizes the large-scale \texttt{TRH} generative corpus developed by~\citealp{ToxicityRabbitHoleIJCAI2024}, as described above.
 The full dataset comprises of $1,344,391$ responses gathered from $10$ LLMs.
-Given computational constraints, we selected the complete set of generations from arguably the most well-known model within the original set- \textsc{Mistral 7B} (henceforth termed simply as the \textbf{RabbitHole Dataset}).
+Given computational constraints, we selected the complete set of generations from arguably the most well-known model within the original set- \textsc{Mistral 7B} (hereafter, the \textbf{\texttt{TRH} Dataset}).
 Appendix \ref{app:mistral_sampling} contains data validation tests showing uniformity across different parametric configurations.
 The dataset consists of $15,401$ chains, totaling $190,599$ individual generations.
 As described in the previous section, each chain begins by a seed prompt coupled with a specified target community, and proceeds through successive generations that expand the LLMs list of targets.

 For corpus annotation, we employ \textsc{LLama-3.2 3B}~\citep{grattafiori2024llama} to extract generation and entity-level signals.
 Full model inference and prompt details are provided in Appendix \ref{app:model_prompt}.
 Specifically, for each generated output, we infer the following: